-The Company has elected to use a practical expedient available under ASC 606 whereby sales commissions are expensed as incurred for contracts where the amortization period would have been one year or less.
+The Company expenses sales commissions as incurred for contracts where the amortization period would have been one year or less.
 The Company has not deferred sales commissions for contracts where the amortization period is greater than one year because such amounts that would qualify for deferral are not significant.